monte-flora/scikit-explain/README.md

 ### Tutorial notebooks

-The notebooks provide package documentation and demonstrate MintPy API.
+The notebooks provides the package documentation and demonstrate MintPy API, which was used to create the above figures.